CelerData/terraform-provider-celerdatabyoc/docs/guides/resume_suspend_cluster.md

 # Resume or suspend a cluster

-Resumes or suspends a CelerData cluster.
+This topic describes how to resume or suspend a CelerData cluster.

 > **NOTE**
 >